Fossils and Las Hoyas

 Confuciusornis is the most abundant of all the fossil birds unearthed from the Lower Cretaceous Jehol biota in Liaoning Province (China).
 We have unveiled intriguing features of the life history of this primitive birds.

-Biological form and shape analysis
+Biological form, phenotypic evolution and shape analysis

 Using Geometric Morphometrics, we've studied multiple aspects of the evolution of organisms, such as the skull of birds.